electricimp/Utilities/README.md

 ### utilities.rnd(*max*)

-This funtion returns a random integer between 0 and *max*.
+This function returns a random integer between 0 and *max*.

 #### Example